Drug trafficking charges

 You are accused of supplying drugs to others, even in smaller quantities repeated over time

-If charges are laid incorrectly or evidence is mishandled, it may affect the admissibility of key evidence, but challenging such matters requires proper legal representation.
+Where charges are laid incorrectly or evidence is mishandled, this may affect the admissibility of key evidence, and challenging such matters generally involves legal representation.
 Conversely, if evidence is strong and leads to conviction, the consequences can be severe.
 A serious drug offence conviction can result in not only a jail sentence but also a criminal record that affects employment, travel, housing, and professional registration opportunities.

 What to consider